 The Community Food Distribution Project makes food available five days per week.

-Food is available at all locations to area residents, even if they did not need help accessing food in the past.
+Food is available to area residents even if they have not needed help accessing food in the past.

 Bags will be distributed to clients directly outside the Northampton Survival Center and volunteers will assist with loading into your car.